Sign in →

 Specimen Volume: 2 Flasks

-Collection Instructions: Submit confluent cultured fibroblast cells from a skin biopsy from another laboratory.
+Collection Instructions: Submit confluent cultured fibroblast cells from a biopsy.
 Cultured cells from a prenatal specimen will not be accepted.

-Specimen Stability Information: Ambient (preferred)/Refrigerated (<24 hours)
+Specimen Stability Information: Ambient (preferred) <24 hours/Refrigerated <24 hours

-Additional Information: A separate culture charge will be assessed under CULFB /Fibroblast Culture for Biochemical or Molecular Testing.
-An additional 3 to 4 weeks is required to culture fibroblasts before genetic testing can occur.
+2. A separate culture charge will be assessed under CULFB / Fibroblast Culture for Biochemical or Molecular Testing.
+An additional 3 to 4 weeks are required to culture fibroblasts before genetic testing can occur.

 Forms